 - The database system maintains a clear distinction between the logical views of the data presented to the user and the physical structure of the data, as it is stored.
 The user does not need to understand the physical structure of the data in order to access and manage the data in the database. - A simple logical data structure is easily understood by users who are not database technologists.
-Data are stored in tables.
+Data is stored in tables.
 Each cell of a table contains an attribute value.
 Attributes in the same column are members of a set.
 Attributes in the same row are members of an ordered n-tuple.
 The n-tuples in the table form a relation, from which comes the term relational as applied to databases.
 Each table has one or more columns that contain the key to the table.
-The attributes in the key uniquely identify each relation.
+The attributes in the key uniquely identify each relation. - A high-level language is provided for accessing the sets (rows and columns) of the table, and for joining (combining) tables that have a common set of attributes (one or more columns containing the same attributes).
+The SQL language, which has been standardized by the American National Standards Institute (ANSI), fulfills this role, although many vendors provide other methods for accessing data.